Avid Cyclist Versus Pickup Truck

 Ghost Bike (Memorial Ride for Magnus – Sunday 11, 2024, from The White Line)

 While this post gives a personal perspective, the web site dedicated to work being done in honor of Magnus (and all bicyclists) provides information and opportunities for involvement for all who are concerned about auto-related deaths and injuries in this country.
 The site’s name, The White Line, echos both the last name of Magnus and the terrible consequences of crossing the white line on the shoulder of a roadway.
+(The site is worth visiting—the banner photograph of the white bike and the rainbow is remarkable, let alone the content.)

 Among favicon The White Line’s favicon valuable resources are a series of videos documenting Lives Worth Remembering.
 The first video, “Episode 1: Christian and Michelle Deaton” demonstrates the sensitivity and relevance with which this series focuses on the humanity of the victims.